 The New York State Public Service Commission's ("PSC" or "Commission") Electric Safety Standards Order issued on January 5, 2005 (Case 04-M-0159), with subsequent revisions issued on July 21, 2005, December 15, 2008, March 22, 2013, January 13, 2015 and January 28, 2021 (collectively referred to herein as the "Safety Standards" or "Order"), requires electric utilities in New York State to test all of their publicly accessible overhead distribution facilities, underground residential distribution (URD) facilities, overhead and underground transmission facilities, and substation fences at least once every five years.
-The Order also requires all non-URD underground facilities, municipally-owned traffic signals and streetlights to be tested for contact (stray) voltage annually.
+The Order also requires all non-URD underground facilities, municipally owned traffic signals and streetlights to be tested for contact (stray) voltage annually.
 The Order requires utilities to inspect all utility-owned electric facilities every five years, except in the case of underground facilities, which a utility may opt to inspect as set forth in their asset management plan as per the revision to the Order issued on January 28, 2021.
 Central Hudson has opted to continue with its five-year inspection cycle for underground facilities.

-This report describes Central Hudson's contact (stray) voltage detection program and equipment inspection program conducted in 2021.
-2021 represents Year 2 of the five-year cycle for both contact (stray) voltage testing and equipment inspections for those assets requiring testing and inspection every five years.
+This report describes Central Hudson Gas & Electric Corporation's ("Central Hudson" or "Company") contact (stray) voltage detection program and equipment inspection program conducted in 2022.
+Calendar year 2022 represents Year 3 of the five-year cycle for both contact (stray) voltage testing and equipment inspections for those assets requiring testing and inspection every five years.